 All the huts and the campsite on the north side have outside latrines which are wooden huts with a floor and a long drop.
 Some latrines are worse than others, and it is not the job of the Rangers to clean them.
 Company staff can do this job, but under duress, since many of the problems are caused by people who miss the hole and don’t clean up afterwards.

 Sometimes a visit to a latrine can be a dispiriting experience.
 It is important to take a torch with you at night and take a responsibility to keep the huts clean.
 Going to the toilet behind a rock is strictly forbidden and the authorities have the power to send people off the mountain if they are caught, and fine the company.
 We will provide toilet paper but by all means bring your own.

 All rubbish is collected by the staff and carried down the mountain.
 Do not throw rubbish down the long drop (toilet paper is fine) and make a habit of picking up litter that you see on the trail.
 The responsibility for keeping the mountain clean is on the shoulders of every visitor.

 We do not bring bottled water on the mountain; we boil all water which comes from the rivers and glacial streams.
 The staff will fill your water bottles every evening.
-Feel free to bring some water purification tablets for yourself if you would like the extra reassurance (iodine is fine).
-You could also bring a Steripen which will also kill all germs.
+Do bring some water purification tablets for yourself if you would like the extra reassurance or something like a steripen.